 Non-communicable diseases (NCDs), also known as chronic diseases, are not passed from person to person.
-They are of a long duration, generally slow progression, and occur from a combination of genetic, physiological, environmental and behaviors factors.
-NCDs kill 41 million people annually, with 85% of these deaths in low- and middle-income countries.
-And while they are often associated with adulthood, NCDs have a significant impact on children and adolescents across the life-course.
+They are of a long duration, generally slow progression, and occur from a combination of genetic, physiological, environmental and behaviours factors.
+NCDs kill 42 million people annually, with 86 per cent of these deaths in low- and middle-income countries.
+Often associated with adulthood, NCDs have a significant impact on children and adolescents across the life-course.

-- An estimated 25 million young people, ages 13-15, smoke cigarettes
+An estimated 24 million young people, ages 13-15, smoke cigarettes.

-- Strengthen the prevention and treatment of substance abuse, including narcotic drug abuse and harmful use of alcohol
+Strengthen the prevention and treatment of substance abuse

 By 2020, halve the number of global deaths and injuries from road traffic accidents

 Centre for Global Child HealthThe Hospital for Sick Children (SickKids)525 University AvenueSuite 702Toronto, Ontario, CanadaM5G 2L3